CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 A [data type][] that represents an unordered collection of key-item pairs, where each pair consists of a unique key and its associated item.
 Dictionaries are optimised for fast lookup of items using their key.

 For more detailed information about the Dictionary data type, see [Data Types > Dictionary&lt;TKey, TItem&gt;][].

+### DLL

+DLL files are binary files that can contain executable code and resources.

 ### Drag-and-Drop